AplaProject/apla-docs-en/introduction/contracts.rst

 Parameters

 * *Id int* - ID of the page to be changed,
-* *Value string* - value that needs to be added to the page.
+* *Value string* - text that needs to be added to the page.

 NewBlock
 ==============================
-This contract adds a new block with a template to the current ecosystem.
-These blocks can be used in the template engine using the Input function.
+This contract adds a new page block with a template to the current ecosystem.

 Parameters

 * *Name string* - block name,
 * *Value string* - block text,
-* *Conditions string* - condition for change.
+* *Conditions string* - rights for block change.

 EditBlock
 ==============================